-Encourage and ensure that PIs work closely with transition partners and OAR leadership to highlight funding needs

-- Date: Ongoing

-- Responsibility: Pls and PMEL Engineering Development Division

-- Increase use of Transition Plans to document plans for transitioning R&D into operations, applications, commercialization, and other uses.
+- Encourage and ensure that PIs work closely with transition partners and OAR leadership to highlight funding needs - Date: Intended to be ongoing.
+Completed 5 (3 saildrone, 1 Oculus, 1 for State of the Climate report) transition plans in 2022 - Responsibility: PIs and PMEL Engineering Development Division - Increase use of Transition Plans to document plans for transitioning R&D into operations, applications, commercialization, and other uses. - Date: Intended to be ongoing.
+PMEL leadership has identified high priority projects to develop new transition plans for 2023. - Responsibility: PMEL leadership and PIs.

-- Date: Ongoing

-- Responsibility: PMEL leadership and Pls.